Call our orderline 01637 871605

 We changed our footwear to become known as Celt Boots in 1997 and the new golden label featuring the word Celt was as before sewn on the side of the boot.
 We changed this label only a couple of years ago to feature instead a small Celt flag on the side of the boot, which more subtly identifies our boots amongst the many other brands that have caught onto the charms of Sheepskin Boots.
 If you see a pair of boots and can’t immediately find the flag, you can always spot a Celt Boot by its solid structure (and soft touch!).
 It doesn’t spill down over the heel like so many on the market, as all our boots are designed and manufactured by teams who know how to handle sheepskin and shape the boot expertly, using only the finest skins.

 Our collection of Sheepskin Boots includes the original Celt Boot, which is styled with a black sole and a raw cut finish to the leg.
-Our Celt Boots are suitable for both men and women with the choice of regular and calf height leg, and there’s also a Mini Celt version for children.
+Our Celt Boots are suitable for both men and women with the choice of heights and there’s also a Mini Celt version for children.
 It was after many years of producing these successful Celt Boots, when we introduced the Aqualamb Boot.
 These boots are treated with a technique that increases the water resistance of the sheepskin, however, as we have to sew a boot together, the stitch holes make the Aqualamb Boots not completely water-resistant.
 Long after the Aqualamb and many other styles were developed, we created our current best selling boot; the Classic Boot.
 Our Classic Boot features a colour-corresponding sole to complement the colour of the sheepskin boot, plus coordinating leather binding at the top of the boot.
 Although the Classic Boot is currently our best selling sheepskin boot, we have many styles that other customers prefer, many of whom like to add a little identity to their footwear, and very often opt to have a pretty bow or poppers to make their footwear stand out a little!